-Failure to comply with any of these policies may result in dismissal from the Nursing Program.

-- 1. I agree to abide by the regulations of the Infected Healthcare Worker Act. - 2.
-I agree to have my test grade posted via Blackboard by my student number. - 3.
-I agree to abide by the rules for use of the computer laboratory.
-I will not use any DVDs or CD's other than those supplied by the DNE or the college. - 4.
-I have viewed any appropriate videos on universal precautions and OSHA guidelines and read the barrier precaution policies and agree to abide by these policies. - 5.
-Upon assignment to the clinical facilities, I will read the barrier precaution policies and clarify any discrepancies with the instructor. - 6.
-I understand that as part of fulfilling clinical hours, students may be required to travel to the nearest available facility which may be a few hours in some instances.
-All travel expenses including parking expenses at some facilities are the responsibility of the student. - 7.
-I understand that under the clinical contract between the clinical facility and the college, students may not file suit against the facility. - 8.
-I understand that some clinical agencies require proof of individual student's health insurance.
-Proof of coverage for all students is required at the beginning of each semester.
-Students are also required to notify the Department of Nursing Education immediately of any change in health insurance coverage. - 9.
-I understand clinical assignments that are made by the clinical coordinator or program director.
-I shall not, with the exception of reporting tardiness or absence, contact the clinical agency without going through the proper chain of command.
-I understand that failure to abide by this policy can result in dismissal from the program. - 10.
-I understand that if my name is on the Abusive Caregiver List, then I am ineligible under the Omnibus Reconciliation Act to provide patient care in any clinical facility which receives Medicare/Medicaid funding.
-This will severely limit my assignment to clinical agencies, and may result in my inability to meet course objectives and/or write the NCLEX-RN/PN (as determined by the ABN). - 11.
-I understand that I will submit a background check prior to clinical agency assignment. - 12.
-I understand that I may be prohibited from a specific clinical agency based on the outcome of the background check.

-Student Signature Date Student Printed Name Student W#
+I have Educ ation of Wallace State Cor D Student Name) Failu re to comply with any of the ese policies may result in dismissal from the Nursing Pro gram.
+1. I agree to abide by the re gulations of the Infected Healthcare Worker Act.
+2. I agree to have my test gr ade posted via Blackboard by my student number.
+3. I agree to abide by the rul those supplied by the DN es for use of the computer laboratory.
+I will not use any I $\Xi$ or the college.
+DVDs or CD's other than 4. riate videos on universal precautions and OSHA guidelingree to abide by these policies. nes and read the barrier 5.
+Upon assignment to the c discrepancies with the ins linical facilities, I will read the barrier precaution policies tructor. and clarify any 6. available facility which ma of fulfilling clinical hours, students may be required to track by be a few hours in some instances.
+All travel expenses are the responsibility of the student.
+7. I understand that under the file suit against the facility e clinical contract between the clinical facility and the co llege, students may not 8. coverage for all students nical agencies require proof of individual student's health s required at the beginning of each semester.
+Students a g Education immediately of any change in health insurar are also required to notify 9. with the exception of repo nments that are made by the clinical coordinator or progring tardiness or absence, contact the clinical agency w.
+I understand that failure to abide by this policy can resu ithout going through the 10.
+Reconciliation Act to prov This will severely limit my me is on the Abusive Caregiver List, then I am ineligible ide patient care in any clinical facility which receives Medassignment to clinical agencies, and may result in my in a NCLEX-RN/PN (as determined by the ABN). dicare/Medicaid funding.
+11. .
+I understand that I will submit a background check prior to clinical agency assignment.
+12. I understand that I may be background check. e prohibited from a specific clinical agency based on the outcome of the Stud dent Signature Date Stud dent Printed Name Student W#